waydroid/docs/faq/backup-restore-apps-and-data.md

 # Backup and restore apps and data

-(Seedvault)[https://github.com/seedvault-app/seedvault] can be used to taking backup and restore it.
-It is avalable on LineageOS.
+[Seedvault](https://github.com/seedvault-app/seedvault) can be used to taking backup and restore it.
+It is preinstalled on Waydroid.

 ## Backup:
 ### 1. Choose Seedvault as backup provider